 Three modes, each designed for a specific purpose – plus the features teachers actually need.

-Exactly like Test Mode, but temporarily puts everyone on Test 11 – the official MTC with all tables mixed together, just like the real check.
+Temporarily puts everyone on Test 11 – the official MTC with all tables mixed together, just like the real check.
 See how the whole class would perform in the actual test.

 Why the separate tabs matter: Each mode tracks its own statistics.
 If a child gets help during Practice Mode, it won’t skew their actual test data – so you always know their true performance level.